 There are four tax instruments that are dependent upon expenditure on commodities, with each expressed as an ad valorem tax rate.
-Tariff revenue (MTAX) is defined (GR1) as the sum of the product of tariff rates (TM) and the value of expenditure on imports at world prices, the revenue from export duties (ETAX) is defined (GR2) as the sum of the product of export duty rates (TE) and the value of expenditure on exports at world prices, the sale tax revenues (STAX) are defined (GR3) as the sum of the product of sales tax rates (TS) and the value of domestic expenditure on commodities, and excise tax revenues (EXTAX) are defined (GR4) as the sum of the product of excise tax rates (TEX) and the value of domestic expenditure on commodities.
+Tariff revenue (MTAX) is defined (GR1) as the sum of the product of tariff rates (TM) and the value of expenditure on imports at world prices, the revenue from export duties (ETAX) is defined (GR2) as the sum of the product of export duty rates (TE) and the value of expenditure on exports at world prices, the sale tax revenues (STAX) are defined in (GR3 and GR4) as the sums of the product of sales tax rates (TS and TSS) and the value of domestic expenditure on commodities, and excise tax revenues (EXTAX) are defined (GR5) as the sum of the product of excise tax rates (TEX) and the value of domestic expenditure on commodities (VTAX) are defined in (GR6).

-These are defined as taxes on factor incomes that are independent of the activity that employs the factor.
+20 These are defined as taxes on factor incomes that are independent of the activity that employs the factor.
 They could include social security type payments.

 There is a single tax on production (ITAX).
-As with other taxes this is defined (GR5) as the sum of the product of indirect tax rates (IX) and the value of output by each activity evaluated in terms of the activity prices (PX).
-In addition activities can pay taxes based on the value of employed factors - factor use taxes (FTAX).
-The revenue from these taxes is defined sum of the product of factor income tax rates and the value of the factor services employed by each activity for each factor; the sum is over both activities and factors.
+As with other taxes this is defined (GR7) as the sum of the product of indirect tax rates (TX) and the value of output by each activity evaluated in terms of the activity prices (PX).
+In addition, activities can pay taxes based on the value of employed factors - factor use taxes (FTAX).
+The revenue from these taxes is defined sum of the product of factor income tax rates and the value of the factor services employed by each activity for each factor; the sum is over both activities and factors (GR8).
 These two taxes are the instruments most likely to yield negative revenues through the existence of production and/or factor use subsidies.